 Elisabetta obtained her PhD in Development Economics from the University of Roma Tre in Italy where she focused on food insecurity and childhood poverty in low- and middle-income countries.
 The suite of indicators she developed during her PhD has been adopted by FAO since 2014 to track global food security.

-Elisabetta joined the Imperial College Business School as Guido Cazzavillan Research Fellow in 2017.
-Prior to that, she held academic appointments at the Partnership for Child Development, School of Public Health, Imperial College London, and the University of Oxford.
-She is currently research associate with Young Lives, University of Oxford, and the Leverhulme Centre for Integrated Research in Health and Agriculture (LCIRAH), University of London.
+Elisabetta joined the Department of Management through the prestigious “Imperial College Research Fellowship” in December 2017.
+Prior to this, she was awarded a “Guido Cazzavillan Research Fellowship” by the University of Venice for her work on global child poverty.
+She also held academic appointments at the School of Public Health, Imperial College London, and at the University of Oxford, Department of International Development.
+She is Research Associate at Young Lives, University of Oxford, and the Leverhulme Centre for Integrated Research in Health and Agriculture (LCIRAH), University of London.